11 Holiday Things Gen X People Have Stopped Worrying About That Younger Generations Still Obsess Over

 Feeling obligated to then sit nicely and make small talk with these people you don't necessarily care for (or with whom you have unresolved issues) creates an atmosphere of tension that's ripe for drama.
 Even just the time before and after the holidays, anticipating (or, afterward, processing) spending time with them can stress you out.

-3. Friends who don't mix well can be bothersome.
+3. Friends who don't mix well can be bothersome

-4. Tension between "blended" families is seldom fun.
+4. Tension between "blended" families is seldom fun

-Christmas after divorce includes step kids, new girlfriends and boyfriends, exes invited by your friends (and they didn't tell you!) — these situations require a whole new set of communication skills.
+Christmas after divorce includes stepkids, new girlfriends and boyfriends, exes invited by your friends (and they didn't tell you!) — these situations require a whole new set of communication skills.
 Too many unspoken and unresolved situations just create a bad vibe for everyone.

 How do you act?
 Who should you bring with you?
 How many drinks is it socially acceptable to consume?

-These are merely the warm-up questions, because the real challenge of the event is putting a smile on your face and pretending to ignore the same giant elephant in the room that everyone else is dodging: office politics.
+These are merely the warm-up questions because the real challenge of the event is putting a smile on your face and pretending to ignore the same giant elephant in the room that everyone else is dodging: office politics.

-6. Family members discussing your romantic life is a bummer.
+6. Family members discussing your romantic life is a bummer

+Whether it's family, friends, or nosy neighbors scrutinizing, during the holidays, who is single and who is taken is very apparent.
 If you're not in a committed relationship — or you don't bring someone to the gathering/party — you know this annoying, intrusive questioning is coming.

-7. Holiday shopping is exhausting and expensive.
+7. Holiday shopping is exhausting and expensive

+Fights over parking spots, missing that last sale item, pushing past throngs of people in aisle three — everyone's patience is thinner, their tone a little curter, and their nerves a little more frazzled.
 And keep in mind, this effort is all to portray yourself as a warm, generous, thoughtful, giving, and incredibly kind person in the eyes of those you love.
 (Anyone else see a disconnect here)?
+Statistics tell us that Americans will spend an average of $900 while holiday shopping.

-8. Gift-giving competitiveness is a real drag.
+8. Gift-giving competitiveness is a real drag

 What should I get them?
 Is it enough?
 Is it on par with what they're getting me?
 What if they get me something and I don't get them something?
 And social media only creates a deeper sense of "I didn't get enough" or "I didn't give enough."

 From how many gifts each one of your "friends" received to how beautifully they were wrapped, it's all going on public display.
-Let the Instagram, Facebook, Pinterest showdown begin.
+Let the Instagram, Facebook, and Pinterest showdown begin.

-9. Being single during the holidays can be tough.
+9. Being single during the holidays can be tough

 The holiday season is often especially hard for those who are not in a relationship.
 Feelings of social pressure, inadequacy, loneliness, or bitterness can creep up, distancing the single from the otherwise festive festivities.

-10. Fights and disappointment caused by unspoken expectations flare up.
+10. Fights and disappointment caused by unspoken expectations flare up

 If you don't tell your partner what you want and expect during this time (not just with gifts, but regarding time spent with family, holiday traditions, time management, attending events, to-do lists, finances), you will create a mountain of tension where there was none — simply because you didn't speak up honestly.

-11. Imposing our own version of "love" on each other gets problematic.
+11. Imposing our own version of "love" on each other gets problematic

 We're told at a young age to treat others the way we wish to be treated, but that often doesn't work.
 People crave love and recognition in unique ways.
 But we often give love and recognition as we hope to receive it, thinking that makes others feel loved, too (when it definitely does not).